How to interact with the data in VR

 “take picture”

-to take a screenshot of what is in front of the user in VR.
-The screenshot taken will then be authomatically saved as a .png file in ?????
+Take a screenshot of what is in front of the user in VR.
+The

 Catalog actions